eschares/combine_WoS_and_Dimensions/README.md

 ## Next Steps / Future work
 - Will still need to manually investigate those Dimensions records where the CA could not be determined
 - Use DOI column to load the landing page of each, find CA and record
+- Would be nice to use the WoS and Dimensions APIs to get the data instead of the manual exporting to Excel sheets